 Temecula may be one of California’s best-known wine regions, but I’ll always remember it for something else: the fresh fruit we harvested on a recent visit to this out-of-the-way Southern California destination.
 That’s right, we saw the horde of tourists go one way, and we went in the other direction.

 Many travel sites claim you can sometimes save money by booking two one-way airline tickets instead of a round-trip ticket.
 But is there a downside to this practice?

 It was a random thought at the end of a recent column about unfriendly TSA agents.
 “I wonder if the rude agent is a reflection of an even ruder traveler,” mused David Kazarian, a pharmacist from Tampa.

 It started a debate with a real purpose.

 Stan Shopa is disappointed to miss his Qantas connection from Los Angeles to Melbourne.
 The airline rebooks him on a flight the next day — but downgrades his seat from premium economy to standard economy.
 So shouldn’t he be entitled to a price adjustment?

 When Jennifer Tudor rented an apartment in a Brooklyn brownstone through Airbnb, she may not have understood what to expect.
 Unfortunately, this led to an unpleasant rental experience for her — and for the owner.
-Now she wants all her money back.
-Is this reasonable?
+She claims to have discovered the worst Airbnb ever.
+Could that be true?